 - This breed will think and make decisions on their own.
 They require mental and physical activity to thrive.
 (AJ)

-Seek Professional Training When Necessary
+When to Seek Professional Training

 - This is a very powerful dog breed and needs proper training with a professional.
 Loyal, loving, and protective.
 Only buy from a reputable breeder that breeds for temperament and health.
 Socialize early and often.
 (NP)